Thessaloniki has a lot of museums. Let’s see how many there are for you to explore!

 - Balcony: enjoy the view!

-- What impressed me most: undoubtedly the balcony and its amazing view.
+- Don’t miss the balcony and its amazing view.
 It is worth the many steps you have to climb in order to enjoy the view of the city and the Aegean sea.

 more info about the White Tower Museum